rickdenhaan/pushover-php/README.md

 Note that if you copy/paste this code directly and run it, you'll flood the Pushover API with a lot of requests in a fraction of a second.
 They don't like that, so you shouldn't do that.
 Keep their friendliness rules in mind when you use these classes.

-Also note that most of this code is hardly tested at all.
-If you find any bugs in it, please raise an issue on Github.
+If you find any bugs in it, please raise an issue on Github or fork this project and create a pull request.

 Happy coding!